 Photographs are a great way to personalise your rooms and transform a house or flat from an impersonal space into a truly unique space which reflects your tastes and moods of the moment.
-Unlike decoration photographs can transform your rooms in a matter of minutes and can be changed whenever you feel like a change of mood or to reflect the changing seasons.
+Unlike paint and wallpaper, photographs can transform your rooms in a matter of minutes and are easily replaced whenever you feel like a change of mood or to reflect the changing seasons.

-Here are my top 10 ways to use photographs to transform your living space into a home:
+Here are my top 10 ways to use photography to decorate your home and transform your living space:

 1. Create a Focal Point